DachiCoding/dachicoding.github.io/_posts/2014-08-02-hello-world.markdown

 ####Greetings!

 Welcome to Dachi's blog!
-A place that you can see my blogs, projects and gain more knowledege about myself.
+A place that you can see my blogs, projects and learn more about me.

 There are some fun places that you can go to on this website :)